tong3jie/cfork/README.md

 this project was fork the package of cfork.

-we found cfork cann't fork different worker by env
+we found cfork can not fork different worker by env

 cluster fork and restart easy way.